teuben/teunix/docs/astronomy-on-ubuntu.md

       module load mpi/2021.3.0

 Most distributions also have a method by which certain tools (e.g. the compiler) can be defaulted to another version.
 To use the example of the compiler, the default C compiler, gcc, might be version 11, and by using gcc-12 you can try out a newer release.
-But using the XXX command the default C compile can be made to point to gcc-12 instead of gcc-11, but only an admin can do this.
+But using the **update-alternatives** command the default C compile can be made to point to gcc-12 instead of gcc-11, but only an admin can do this.
-Interesting detail: on Ubuntu gcc-12 is used, on RedHat it is gcc12, no dash here.
+Interesting detail: on Ubuntu **gcc-12** is used, on RedHat it is **gcc12**, no dash there.

 Look at /etc/alternatives and you get an idea of the mess.

-The command **update-alternatives --list** should give the list what you currently have.

 ### Dotfiles